-This Evidence of Coverage is part of our contract with you about how Cigna Preferred Medicare (HMO) covers your care.
+This Evidence of Coverage and Evidence of Coverage Snapshot are part of our contract with you about how Cigna Healthcare Preferred Medicare (HMO) covers your care.
 Other parts of this contract include the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called "riders" or "amendments."

-The contract is in effect for the months in which you are enrolled in Cigna Preferred Medicare (HMO) between January 1, 2024 and December 31, 2024.
+The contract is in effect for the months in which you are enrolled in Cigna Healthcare Preferred Medicare (HMO) between January 1, 2024 and December 31, 2024.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of Cigna Preferred Medicare (HMO) after December 31, 2024.
+This means we can change the costs and benefits of Cigna Healthcare Preferred Medicare (HMO) after December 31, 2024.
 We can also choose to stop offering the plan in your service area, after December 31, 2024.

-Medicare (the Centers for Medicare & Medicaid Services) must approve Cigna Preferred Medicare (HMO) each year.
+Medicare (the Centers for Medicare & Medicaid Services) must approve Cigna Healthcare Preferred Medicare (HMO) each year.
 You can continue each year to get Medicare coverage as a member of our plan as long as we choose to continue to offer the plan and Medicare renews its approval of the plan.